 You are given considerable responsibility during your training.
 The large patient volume and the wide range of urologic problems you treat enhance your experience.

 Clinical conferences, seminars, journal clubs and one-on-one preceptorships are all an integral part of the Mayo Clinic Urology Residency.
 These include:

 - Outpatient clinic

-- Imaging conference presented by and for residents and consultants; includes case presentations and reviews of excretory urograms, CT scans, ultrasounds and MRI's-staffed by GU and Radiology consultants
+- Imaging conference presented by and for residents and consultants, which includes case presentations and reviews of excretory urograms, CT scans, ultrasounds and MRIs (staffed by genitourinary and radiology consultants)

 - Pediatric imaging and pathology

 - Joint journal club (urology and radiation oncology)